menandmice/micetro_docs/guides/reference/setup_msa.rst

 .. meta::
-   :description: How to set up a Managed Service Account for managing Microsoft DNS and DHCP with Micetro by Men&Mice
+   :description: How to set up a Managed Service Account for managing Microsoft DNS and DHCP with Micetro
-   :keywords: Microsoft DNS, Microsoft DHCP, Managed Service Account, Micetro
+   :keywords: Microsoft DNS, Microsoft DHCP, Managed Service Account, Micetro, Agents

 .. _setup-msa:

-Setting up a Managed Service Account to run M&M DNS/DHCP Server Controllers
+Setting up a Managed Service Account to run Micetro DNS/DHCP Agents
 ===========================================================================

 Managed Service Account was introduced in Windows Server 2008 R2.
 Managed Service Account is managed domain account that provides the following features to simplify service administration: